C0m3b4ck/C0m3b4ck/README.md

 - 🤓<a href=https://github.com/C0m3b4ck/PythonAutocorrect>Python Autocorrect</a>, a simple autocorrect in Python
 - 🗃️<a href=https://github.com/C0m3b4ck/Mass-Media-Downloader>Mass Media Downloader</a>, a collection of scripts for mass downloading media from websites, currently supports Internet Archive
 - 📚<a href=https://github.com/C0m3b4ck/Bookworm>Bookworm</a>, a program for book categorization, precompiled for Windows but with support for all Python-supported platforms
+## Visual Basic:
-- 🔵<a href=https://github.com/C0m3b4ck/Bookworm-VisualBasic>Bookworm: Visual Basic</a>, an implementation of Bookworm in VB6
+- 📘<a href=https://github.com/C0m3b4ck/Bookworm-VisualBasic>Bookworm: Visual Basic</a>, an implementation of Bookworm in VB6
+- 💿<a href=https://github.com/C0m3b4ck/Discworm>Discworm</a>, a program for playing .mp3 and .exe files in VB6

+## Ludum Dare:
 - 🍮<a href=https://github.com/C0m3b4ck/LDGame58>Scrapfighter</a>, a Ludum Dare 58 game source
-- 🎵<a href=https://github.com/C0m3b4ck/MP3-Player-Linux/>MP3 Player Linux</a>, a C++ MP3 player for Linux, made for a technical project